arkadiko-dao/arkadiko/docs/grant-lst.md

 ---

-8. As a stacker, I can look up the TVL, STX/stSTX exchange rate and PoX epoch progress
+8. As a guest, I can look up the TVL, STX/stSTX exchange rate and PoX epoch progress

 #### Acceptance Criteria
 the Clarity Contract must do the following, atomically: